We want everyone who uses our website to be able to find, read and understand our content.

 To help students and visitors gain support with accessing the site, we will review suitable options for signposting to accessibility guidance, such as My Study My Way, so that students and visitors can adjust their operating system to meet their specific needs.

-We are reviewing the results of our own and external accessibility audits from September 2020.
-We have scheduled in new actions to our issue backlog, roadmap and sprints to remedy the issues, and some are complete.
+We have reviewed the results of our own and external accessibility audits from September 2020, August 2021, June 2022 and September 2023.
+We have scheduled new actions to our issue backlog, roadmap and sprints to remedy the issues, and some are complete.

 We will review our familiarity with ARIA and other accessibility coding techniques.
 We have embedded accessibility testing within our release and QA process and now run over 550 checks on any new deployment.

 You can contact us via our feedback form if you have any problems.
 Be as specific and detailed as you can, and please also tell us what you like and find useful.